thruthesky/flutterflow_libraries/docs/comment.md

 - It is best to use the SliverListView as it can get the comments little by little as user scrolls the screen up and down.
   - We can custom code it but it's not easy to provides a custom ui customization.
     - Until we find a way, we simply get all comments of the comments of the data and display it in list view.
+  - And if you are building app with Flutter without FlutterFlow, we recommend you to use the SliverListView.
+And we encourage you to use Flutter (without FlutterFlow) if yo are good at source coding.

 ## Terms